Iran: Yearning for freedom 2 years after Mahsa Amini's death – DW – 09/13/2024

 Iranian journalist Hedieh Kimiaee said this development shows "the anger Iranian women have carried for years, and the killing of Jina Mahsa Amini has brought it to the streets."

-"Their fight against the compulsory hijab continues," she told DW, adding: "Generation Z will take this struggle even more seriously, as this outraged generation sees its freedom in the overthrow of the Islamic Republic and is determined to achieve it."
+"Their fight against the compulsory hijab continues," she told DW.
+"Generation Z will take this struggle even more seriously, as this outraged generation sees its freedom in the overthrow of the Islamic Republic and is determined to achieve it."

 Is Iran on verge of new protests?